The State Grants Commission (the Commission) is an independent statutory body that was established by State legislation, the

 |

 Full details of the Commission's activities are provided in the Commission's Annual Reports.
-The most recent Annual Report is for 2021-22, titled State Grants Commission 2021-22 Annual Report, including
+The most recent Annual Report is for 2022-23, titled State Grants Commission 2022-23 Annual Report, including 2023-24 Financial Assistance Grant Recommendations (Report Number 47).

 Administrative support for the Commission is provided by the Department of Treasury and Finance.
-All costs associated with the administration of the Commission including Commissioner's stipends, wages, meeting costs and travel expenses are met by the Department, and are not deducted from the grant pools.
+All costs associated with the administration of the Commission including Commissioner's remuneration and travel expenses are met by the Department, and are not deducted from the grant pools.

-The role of Executive Officer of the Commission is based within the Intergovernment and Financial Policy Branch of the Department of Treasury and Finance.
-Enquiries regarding the activities of, or methodology used by, the Commission should be directed to the contact below.
+All enquiries regarding the activities of, or methodology used by, the Commission should be directed to the contact below: